zeari/dotus/README.md

 ## Config
-Edit config.yaml in your preferred editor
+Edit config.yaml in your preferred editor.
+Youll have to get a token from your kubernertes instance.
+More info on how to do this in the kubernetes docs.

 ```Yaml
 config: